liuniutao/LunarSAR2O/README.md

 ## Notes

-- Input images are expected to be SAR images, with size at or above 600x600 pixels.
+- Input images are expected to be SAR images，with size at or above 600×600 pixel.
 - Output images are saved as `{input_name}_rgb.{ext}`.
 - This repository does not include training code.